Alex8Tester/Seminar3/instruction.md

 ## First command in this text

-*coursive text* - some coursive text
+*git init* - some coursive text

+*git status* - get information on current status